Low-energy behavior of $E2$ strength functions: Results

-In Fig.~\ref{fig:94MoPExE2}, the peak at 0.65 MeV (energy bin from 0.6 to 0.7 MeV) arises from the $2^+_1 \rightarrow 0^+_1$ transition.
-The calculated transition strength of $B(E2)$ = 347 $e^2$fm$^4$ is compatible with the experimental value of $B(E2)$ = 407(9) $e^2$fm$^4$ \cite{abr06}.
-The peak at 0.95 MeV corresponds to the $4^+_1 \rightarrow 2^+_1$ transition.
-Its calculated value of $B(E2)$ = 178 $e^2$fm$^4$ is considerably smaller than the value of $B(E2)$ = 661(92) $e^2$fm$^4$ deduced from Coulomb excitation \cite{abr06}.
-On the other hand, the calculated value of $B(E2,4^+_2 \rightarrow 2^+_1)$ = 303 $e^2$fm$^4$, that predominates in the peak at 1.95 MeV, exceeds the experimental value of $B(E2,4^+_2 \rightarrow 2^+_1)$ = 147(23) $e^2$fm$^4$.
-The distributions at higher $E_i$ from about 2.5 to 5.5 MeV include contributions from transitions between states with various spins.
+The distributions at higher $E_i$ from about 2.5 to 5.5 MeV include contributions from transitions between many states with various spins.
 The $B(E2)$ values generally decrease with increasing excitation energy, which is also found for the experimental values compiled in Ref.~\cite{abr06}.
-In Fig.~\ref{fig:94MoNExE2}, the large peaks at 2.65 and 3.15 MeV are dominated by the large $E2$ admixtures to the $5^-_1 \rightarrow 4^-_1$ and $5^-_2 \rightarrow 4^-_2$ transitions.
+In Fig.~\ref{fig:94MoNExE2}, the peaks at 2.65 and 3.15 MeV are dominated by the $E2$ admixtures to the $5^-_1 \rightarrow 4^-_1$ and $5^-_2 \rightarrow 4^-_2$ transitions.
 The $B(E2)$ distributions for the negative-parity states start at higher excitation energy and decrease faster toward higher energy in comparison with the ones for positive parity.